 THE BOARDMAN PRIZE, established in 1887, is a third-year prize of the value of \$100.
-It is awarded by the faculty of the Law School to the student who has done the best work to the end of his second year.
+It is awarded by the Faculty of the Law School to a student who has done the best work to the end of the second year.

-THE W.D.P.
-CAREY EXHIBITION PRIZES of \$125 and \$75, established in 1936, are awarded by the faculty of the Law School to the members of the third-year class who excel in the comprehensive examination, including the library problem.
+THE W. D. P. CAREY EXHIBITION PRIZES of \$125 and \$75, established in 1936, are awarded by the Faculty of the Law School to the members of the third year class who excel in the comprehensive examination.

-THE FRASER PRIZES, established in 1911, consist of two prizes of the value of \$100 and \$50.
-They are awarded by the faculty of the Law School upon recommendation of the third-year class to members of that class for superior achievements in scholarship and other attributes.
+THE FRASER SCHOLARSHIP PRIZES, established in 1911, consist of two prizes of the value of \$100 and \$50.
+They are awarded by the Faculty of the Law School upon recommendation of the third year class to a member of that class for superior achievements in scholarship and for other attributes.